The deadline for converting eligible grades to "Pass" for Fall 2016 is Thursday, January 26th (5pm).

 [ Back to the Top ]

 III.
 LLM StudentsLLM students are required to take ALL of their courses on a graded basis.
-Therefore, they may not elect pass/fail.
+Therefore, they may not elect to convert a letter grade to a "P".

 IV.
 Non-Law Course